Note to Zone4 Staff: Use the replacements tool in shipping admin

 - When all lights are solid GREEN you are ready to test!

-- Hold the loop over the chips and pass over each chip in a sweeping motion.
-We recommend going over the Chip rack twice to make sure you get a good read on all chips
+- Hold the loop over the chips and pass over each chip slowly in a sweeping motion.
+Each chips should be inside the wire loop field for at least 5 seconds.

-NOTE THAT: the chips must be in the loop field for AT LEAST 5 seconds.
+NOTE: the chips must be in the loop field for AT LEAST 5 seconds for the battery test to be accurate.
 Test slowly and thoroughly!

 As you pass the Timing Loop over the chips, the GO App should beep as it reads the Chips.
 The test page will indicate if there are any chips that failed to read.
 If there are no misses, your test page will look like this: